SU-trash/tv-continuity/README.md

     * Avg instances of foreshadowing per episode
     * % eps with foreshadowing and % eps with 'major' foreshadowing
     * % foreshadowed eps and % eps with a 'major' element foreshadowed
-    * Most foreshadowed ep
+    * (If --spoilers enabled) Most foreshadowed revelation

 `python3 continuity_graph.py --serialities [<module 1> <module 2>]`
 will create and open an HTML line chart (made with Plotly) comparing the seriality %'s of all indicated shows, or all available shows if unspecified.

-`python3 continuity_graph.py [--no-spoilers] <module_name>`
+`python3 continuity_graph.py [--spoilers] <module_name>`
 will create and open an HTML graph (made with Plotly) showing plot and foreshadowing connections between episodes of the given show.
-If `--no-spoilers` is not included, nodes/edges will have mouseover info giving details about each connection.
+If `--spoilers` is included, nodes/edges will have mouseover info including episode titles and details about each continuity thread.

 ## Metrics
 ### Seriality